 Compiled by the Road Trip Alberta team

-We lived in Calgary and the area for many years, back when the city was primarily known for just a few things: the oil industry, the infamous Calgary Stampede, the 1988 Winter Olympics, and steakhouses.
-And while those things are still an important part of the city’s fabric, on every return visit since we left in late 2009, we always marvel at its evolution and all the new and exciting things to do in Calgary.
+We lived in Calgary and the area for many years, back when the city was primarily known for just a few things: the oil industry, the famous Calgary Stampede, the 1988 Winter Olympics, and lots of Alberta beef at the many steak restaurants.
+While those things are still an essential part of the city’s fabric, on every return visit since we left in late 2009, we always marvel at its evolution and all the new and exciting things to do in Calgary.

-We have many friends still living in the city and find ourselves there often to visit or to attend business meetings.
+Many of our friends still live in the southern city, and we often find ourselves back there to visit or attend business meetings.
 But in every spare moment, we endeavour to explore something new!
 We’ve taken many photos at many angles of the dynamic Wonderland sculpture.
-We’ve done the same with the Peace Bridge, checking it out at both the first day’s light and at dusk.
+We’ve done the same with the Peace Bridge, checking it out at the first day’s light and dusk.

-We’ve eaten at so many fantastic new restaurants (although it is hard to pull us away from our major fave – Native Tongues); the magnitude of the explosion of exceptional eateries in the last decade is sometimes hard to fathom.
-But it happened, and the culinary scene alone is doing a lot to pull people in.
+We’ve eaten at so many fantastic new restaurants (although it is hard to pull us away from our major fave—Native Tongues); the magnitude of the explosion of exceptional eateries in the last decade is sometimes hard to fathom.
+But it happened, and the culinary scene alone is doing a lot to draw people in.

-There is, however, so much more to see and do.
-Calgary is a city that is constantly evolving, and its prime location also makes it a perfect base to explore diverse neighbouring regions.
+However, there is so much more to see and do.
+Calgary is a constantly evolving city, and its prime location also makes it a perfect base to explore diverse neighbouring regions.

 Acknowledgments